-It is known that the energy of a sensor node is mainly consumed by the wireless communication, which is proportional to the data rate and the communication distance [6].
-Since the latter is adjustable, many studies have explored this property to achieve topology control with given node deployment.
-In [18], an optimization problem is formulated to minimize the maximum power used for each individual node while maintaining the network connectivity.
+to achieve topology control with given node deployment.
+In [19], an optimization problem is formulated to minimize the maximum power used for each individual node while maintaining the network connectivity.
 There are many follow-up efforts in this direction [22][11][12].
-Another common goal is power-aware routing [20].
+Another common goal is power aware routing [21].
 Given the traffic load, an integer programming can be formulated to minimize the maximum node energy consumption [4], where the data routes and the corresponding power levels are identified.
 Followup studies with different objectives or constraints can be found in [13][3].
-They generally have assumed that the deployment of the network nodes is given, which often follows a random distribution.
+They generally assumed that the network node deployment is given, which often follows a random distribution.

-Relay node deployment for WSNs has been studied in various contexts [27][16][24][7].
+Relay node deployment for WSNs has been studied in various contexts [27][17][24][7].
 The connectivity problem for relay node deployment was first formulated in [14], and shown to be NP-hard.
 An approximation algorithm was then proposed based on steinerization, which assigns all relay nodes with roughly the same distance on each edge.
-This problem was generalized to k-connectivity in [2], which is also named as the survivability problem for $k \geq 2$.
-Later [16] further extended the problem by considering the constraint that relay nodes can only be placed at some given locations.
+This problem was generalized to k-connectivity in [2], which is also named as the survivability problem for k > 2.
+Later [17] further extended the problem by considering the constraint that relay nodes can only be placed at some given locations.
 On the other hand, there are several works [24][7] explicitly considering relay node placement to prolong network lifetime, e.g., [24] focuses on massive random relay node deployment and [7] stresses on using energy provisioning and giving each relay node different energy budget to achieve better performance.
 Our work, different from aforementioned, explicitly considers the unique traffic pattern in WSNs for data collection.